Baba

 Bring change by peaceful protest

-Question: When Britishers were ruling in India, should their rules also have been obeyed during that time by people of India?
+Question: When the British ruled India, should their rules have been obeyed by the people of India?

-Yearly hundreds of thousands of crores RS economic loss in India
+Yearly hundreds of thousands of crores rupees economic loss in India

-So rules should not be broken; rather, we should try and see how to change rules.
-There is one chapter on Satyágraha in PROUT; people should read it.
+So rules should not be broken, rather we should try and see how to change the rules.
+There is one chapter on satyágraha in Prout; people should read it.
 Society is ours, so it does not make sense to destroy public goods (burning cars, buses, and trains) and lives.
-In India alone, due to this there is hundreds of thousands of crores RS economic loss every year.
-As a result, taxes gets increased, fares on buses and trains get increased.
-So in the moment of tension, people involved in violence do not realize the consequences and pay the price after that.
+In India alone, due to this, there are hundreds of thousands of crores rupees economic loss every year.
+As a result, taxes are increased, fares on buses and trains are increased.
+So in the moment of tension, people involved in violence do not realize the consequences and so they pay the price after that.
 Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (3)